how to deal with haters in life

 Once you get emotional, you lose.
 You show that the other party has control over your feelings, thoughts, and thus, your mental state and actions.

 That’s why you should control your thoughts to keep your emotions in check.
 It’s okay to feel annoyed about what they’re doing, but you can’t let them control your thoughts.
-These kinds of people are simply not worth your time and effort.
+These kinds of people are simply not worth your time and energy.

 9. Don’t take it personally